davewsmith/play/pageable-tables/README.md

 # Pageable Tables

-Just working through the details of getting a table to behave the way I want for a project elsewhere.
+Working through the details of getting pagination to behave the way I want for a project elsewhere.

+Overkill, but hey.

 ## Setup